 29. Should I join Peace Corps Prep?

 Peace Corps (PC) Prep may have a particular appeal to students who are interested in international development and plan to apply to the Peace Corps.
 However, applying to the Peace Corps is not a requirement and we expect International Scholars will co-enroll in PC Prep for many different reasons.
 Here are a few examples:

 - You may be interested in gaining volunteer experience in a particular Peace Corps work sector: education, health, environment, agriculture, youth in development, and community economic development.
 This volunteer experience can be great career preparation for a variety of fields.

-- PC Prep is a great resume-builder, and if you decide to apply to Peace Corps it will make your application more competitive.
+- If you decide to apply to Peace Corps, PC Prep will make your application more competitive.

 - Your participation in PC Prep will enhance your understanding of international development.

 - It will provide you with a clear understanding of Peace Corps as one potential next step after graduation.

 No matter your reason, we encourage you to co-enroll in the PC Prep Program!

 30. How can I enroll in Peace Corps Prep?

 Students can enroll in Peace Corps (PC) Prep by completing the International Scholars Program application and selecting their interest in PC Prep.
 Students can also enroll in PC Prep after they have enrolled in the International Scholars Program by contacting an ISP advisor.